KaylebJay/petz-1/petz/docs/petz.md

 - Ponies/camels can be male or female.
 Check its gender right clicking on them.
 - Each animal has its own velocity forward, velocity backward and acceleration.
 You can read its characteristics with the format "1/1/1" where the numbers represent these 3 characteristics.
 - Create a Glass Syringe.
-- Use (right-click) the syringe on a male animal to get its sperm.
+- Use (right-click) the syringe on a male animal to get its germ.
-- Use (right-click) the syringe with sperm on a female animal.
+- Use (right-click) the syringe with germ on a female animal.
 The animal will be pregnant.
 - Right click on a pregnant female animal to check its pregnancy status.
 - After 2 days (configurable) a little baby will born with a mixture of gens, from its father and its mother.
 - Baby ponies/camels cannot be ridered.
 - After 2 days (configurable) the baby will get to adult.
 - You should select the best parent ponies to get better descendency (fastest ponies/camels) when breeding.
 - You can breed any animal even if you do not own it.
 But the owner of the babies will be the mother's owner.
-- The male sperm is unlimited but a female pony/camel only can give birth 5 babies máx.
+- The male germ is unlimited but a female pony/camel only can give birth 5 babies máx.
 After those 5 babies, the mommy turn into infertile.

 #### The method of breeding
 - 1/2/3 means a velocity of 1 for forward, 2 for backward and 3 is the acceleration.
 So the first number of the triad is the most important.